 Valentine’s Day has come to represent the epitome of romantic love.
 Pictures of hearts and flowers dominate social media and getting dinner reservations at a decent restaurant is harder than scoring box seats at the Super Bowl.
-If you happen to be unattached though, figuring out how to celebrate Valentine’s Day alone (without slitting your wrists!) can be a real challenge.
+If you happen to be unattached, figuring out how to celebrate Valentine’s Day alone (without diving into a vat of Chunky Munky or drowning your sorrows woth multiple bottles of wine!) can be a real challenge.

 The reason is obvious: you feel like a failure.

 You feel like you are the only person on the planet who DOESN’T have anyone who loves them on Valentine’s Day.

 Remembering that, statistically speaking, you’re not even close to the only person who isn’t at a romantic dinner sipping champagne with the person of their dreams in a candlelit room, doesn’t help.